 The Global Small Company Portfolio, directly or indirectly through its investment in the Underlying Funds, intends to invest its assets to gain exposure to at least three different countries, including the United States.
-The

-Advisor will generally seek to set country weights based on the relative market capitalizations of eligible companies within each approved market of the Underlying Funds.
-As of the date of the Prospectus, the Portfolio, directly or indirectly through its investment in the Underlying Funds, invests approximately 58% of its net assets in U.S. companies.
+The Advisor will generally seek to set country weights based on the relative market capitalizations of eligible companies within each approved market of the Underlying Funds.
+As of the date of the Prospectus, the Portfolio, directly or indirectly through its investment in the Underlying Funds, invests approximately 62% of its net assets in U.S. companies.
 This percentage will change due to market conditions.

 As a non-fundamental policy, under normal circumstances, the Global Small Company Portfolio, directly or through its investments in the Underlying Funds, will invest at least 80% of its net assets in securities of small companies.
 The Advisor determines the maximum market capitalization of a small company with respect to each country in which the Portfolio or Underlying Fund invests.
 In the countries or regions authorized for investment, the Advisor first ranks eligible companies listed on selected exchanges based on the companies' market capitalizations.
 The Advisor then determines the universe of eligible stocks by defining the maximum market capitalization of a small company that may be purchased by the Portfolio or Underlying Fund with respect to each country or region.
-Based on market capitalization data as of December 31, 2022, for the Portfolio, the market capitalization of a small company in any country in which the Portfolio or its Underlying Funds invests would be below \$9,484 million.
+Based on market capitalization data as of December 31, 2023, for the Portfolio, the market capitalization of a small company in any country in which the Portfolio or its Underlying Funds invests would be below \$10,008 million.
 This threshold will vary by country or region.
-For example, based on market capitalization data as of December 31, 2022, the Advisor would consider a small company in Switzerland to have a market capitalization below \$8,202 million, a small company in the United States to have a market capitalization below \$1,765 million, and a small company in Japan to have a market capitalization below \$2,035 million.
+For example, based on market capitalization data as of December 31, 2023, the Advisor would consider a small company in Switzerland to have a market capitalization below \$9,385 million, a small company in the United States to have a market capitalization below \$9,960 million, a small company in Norway to have a market capitalization below \$1,687 million, and a small company in Japan to have a market capitalization below \$2,412 million.
 These thresholds will change due to market conditions.

-The Advisor may also increase or reduce the Global Small Company Portfolio's and/or Underlying Funds' exposure to an eligible company, or exclude a company, based on shorter-term considerations, such as a company's price momentum and investment characteristics.
+The Advisor may also increase or reduce the Global Small Company Portfolio's and/or Underlying Funds' exposure to an eligible company, or exclude a company, based on shorter-term considerations, such as a company's price momentum, short-run reversals, and investment characteristics.
 In assessing a company's investment characteristics, the Advisor considers ratios such as recent changes in assets divided by total assets.
 The criteria the Advisor uses for assessing a company's investment characteristics are subject to change from time to time.
 In addition, the Advisor seeks to reduce trading costs using a flexible trading approach that looks for opportunities to participate in the available market liquidity, while managing turnover and explicit transaction costs.